 Truck drivers, with their long hours spent on the road and time spent moving heavy cargo, are at a high risk of injury.
 Things like truck accidents or the shifting weight of cargo when loading and unloading can lead to loss of limb injuries.

-Individuals who have sustained injuries at work which have resulted in the partial or full amputation of a limb should be aware of their options.
+Individuals who have sustained injuries at work that have resulted in the partial or full amputation of a limb should be aware of their options.
 While it is no doubt an uncertain time for an individual, they should know that benefits exist.
 Workers’ Compensation can help individuals with catastrophic injuries collect the compensation they and their families need.

 If you or a loved one has suffered from a catastrophic injury at work that has resulted in the loss of a limb, contact the Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP.
 Our highly skilled and compassionate legal team will help you file for the benefits you and your family deserve.
 Furthermore, our resolute lawyers will work to appeal your claim should it be denied the first time, allowing you to focus on your recovery.
 Do not hesitate.
-Contact us online or call our Philadelphia offices at 267-589-0090 or 215-512-1500 to schedule your free consultation with our legal team.
+Contact us online or call our Philadelphia offices at 215-512-1500 to schedule your free consultation with our legal team.
 Attorneys Jeffrey S. Gross and Patrick W. Kenny provide legal counsel for individuals in the greater Philadelphia area.